MemVerge/nf-float/README.md

   * `address` address of your operation center(s).
 Separate multiple addresses with `,`.
   * `username` and `password` are the credentials for your operation center
   * `nfs` points to the location of the NFS.
-  * `image` (deprecated) is an optional property that specifies the default image for a float process.
-  * `container` is an optional property that specifies the default image for a float process.
-  * `cpu` (deprecated) is an optional property that specifies the default number of CPU cores for a float process, the default value is `2`.
-  * `cpus` is an optional property that specifies the default number of CPU cores for a float process, the default value is `2`.
-  * `mem` (deprecated) is an optional property that specifies the default size of memory for a float process in GB.
-The default value is `4`.
-  * `memory` is an optional property that specifies the default size of memory for a float process in GB.
-The default value is `'4 GB'`.
   * `commonExtra` allows the user to specify other submit parameters.
 This parameter will be appended to every float submit command.